If you’ve faced a health or weight loss plateau, you might have heard about the ketogenic diet. But what is ketosis?

 The ketogenic diet to lose weight

-The ketogenic diet generally considered a weight loss diet, more like a diet to re-educate your metabolism.
+The ketogenic diet is generally considered a weight loss diet, more like a diet to re-educate your metabolism.
 In many cases, following a ketogenic diet will lead to weight loss.

 Many studies show that the weight loss on a ketogenic diet is equal to or superior to that of other traditional diets.